ethnh/ethnh/README.md

 The reason that generative AI is booming is not that it produces value for customers, but rather that it consumes a lot of what the folks with money to spare are selling.
 This is a cynical and incomplete model for what’s happening; it doesn’t explain everything.
 But it has helped me see some things that I was missing

-“Only those who have the patience to do simple things perfectly will acquire the skill to do difficult things easily.” – Friedrich Schiller
+Only those who have the patience to do simple things perfectly will acquire the skill to do difficult things easily.

-“The truth is generally seen, rarely heard.” – Baltasar Gracian
+The truth is generally seen, rarely heard.

-“Think of all the beauty still left around you and be happy.” – Anne Frank
+Think of all the beauty still left around you and be happy.

-“Conquer yourself rather than the world.” – Rene Descartes
+Conquer yourself rather than the world.

-“One should use common words to say uncommon things.” – Arthur Schopenhauer
+One should use common words to say uncommon things.

-“Hang on to your youthful enthusiasms – you’ll be able to use them better when you’re older.” – Seneca
+Hang on to your youthful enthusiasms – you’ll be able to use them better when you’re older.

-“I would rather be a devil in alliance with truth, than an angel in alliance with falsehood.” – Ludwig Feuerbach
+I would rather be a devil in alliance with truth, than an angel in alliance with falsehood.

-“Every man is guilty of all the good he did not do.” – Voltaire
+Every man is guilty of all the good he did not do.

-“The busier we are, the more acutely we feel that we live, the more conscious we are of life.” – Immanuel Kant
+The busier we are, the more acutely we feel that we live, the more conscious we are of life.

 The sad thing about speculative investing is that it's zero sum.

-“The individual has always had to struggle to keep from being overwhelmed by the tribe.
+The individual has always had to struggle to keep from being overwhelmed by the tribe.
 If you try it, you will be lonely often, and sometimes frightened.
-But no price is too high to pay for the privilege of owning yourself.” – Friedrich Nietzsche
+But no price is too high to pay for the privilege of owning yourself.

-“Reason has always existed, but not always in a reasonable form.” – Karl Marx
+Reason has always existed, but not always in a reasonable form.

-“People demand freedom of speech as a compensation for the freedom of thought which they seldom use.” – Søren Kierkegaard
+People demand freedom of speech as a compensation for the freedom of thought which they seldom use.

-“In individuals, insanity is rare; but in groups, parties, nations and epochs, it is the rule.” – Friedrich Nietzsche
+In individuals, insanity is rare; but in groups, parties, nations and epochs, it is the rule.

-“I have always thought the actions of men the best interpreters of their thoughts.” – John Locke
+I have always thought the actions of men the best interpreters of their thoughts.

-“I love those who yearn for the impossible.” – Johann Wolfgang von Goethe
+I love those who yearn for the impossible.

 confirming biases, giving people comfort with truthiness in place of being well informed - it's the new opiate of the masses